jbackman/watchwireguard/README.md

 # watchwireguard

-python tool for ensuring that wireguard client can connect to dynamic server
+Tool for ensuring wireguard can reconnect to a dynamic server and bring up the tunnel